DoctorBuBBle/website/src/pages/blog/2021-01-25-the-math-behind-a-technology-radar.md

 `y = radius * cos(radian)`

-For the starting point is the radian the radian we need to travel from the start of the circle to the segment we are calculating.
-For the end point the radian is the radian we need to travel from the start plus the radian of the segment we are calculating the point for.
+The radian for the starting point is the radian we need to travel from the start of the circle to the segment we are calculating.
+The radian for the end point is the radian we need to travel from the start of the circle plus the radian of the segment we are calculating the point for.

 So far so good, but the cartesian coordinate system starts with 0,0 in the center.
 Our SVG start with its coordinates in the upper left corner.
 To translate our cartesian coordinates into SVG coordinates we still need to add the x coordinate of the center and subtract the y coordinate of the center from our result.
 In the end our formula looks like this: